- Home

 Bicycle & Pedestrian Assessment

 The current bicycle and pedestrian system in Broomfield includes multi-use paths, on-street bike lanes, sidewalks, and unpaved trails.
-The community trails are extensive, well used, and highly valued by the community.
+The community trails are extensive, well-used, and highly valued by the community.
 As Broomfield continues to grow, development standards are guiding new development to ensure that adequate bicycle and pedestrian infrastructure is included.
-The purpose of the Bicycle and Pedestrian Assessment:
+The purpose of the Bicycle and Pedestrian Assessment was to:

 - Inventory the existing bicycle and pedestrian facilities in Broomfield